Sapienza-University-Rome/ADM/2024/Homework_3/SUBMIT.md

 | 4 days |      -3      |
 | 5 days |      -4      |

-If you have particular problems respecting the deadline, please contact Aris directly (putting @Daniel in cc) and explain your situation clearly, mentioning your working group.
+If you have particular problems respecting the deadline, please contact Aris directly (putting @Daniel and @Loris in cc) and explain your situation clearly, mentioning your working group.

 The maximum score you can get is 5.